Travel overland from Yunnan to Laos with Mekong River Cruise

 The original "Twin Dragon Bridge" had only 3 arches.
 In 1839 another 14 arches were added and the bridge reached its present length of 148 meters.

 Then continue by train to the village of Tuanshan, which boasts unique, well-preserved wooden architecture.
-Waling tour through the village of Tuanshan.
+Walking tour through the village of Tuanshan.

 Day 3: YUNNAN: A SUNRISE OVER THE RICE TERRACES OF YUANYANG

-Before sunrise you will drive to the village of Duoyishu, from where you will experience a wonderful sunrise over the Yuanyang rice terraces.
+Before sunrise you will drive to a viewpoint, from where you will experience a wonderful sunrise over the Yuanyang rice terraces.
 The rice terraces of Yuanyang have been carved out of the Ailao Mountains by local farmers for centuries.

-In the afternoon 2-3 hours beautiful hike through the breathtaking rice terraces of Yuanyang.
+In the afternoon 2-3 hours scenic hike through the rice terraces of Yuanyang.